Published on: 13 January 2018 | Last updated: 21 August 2019

-Woodland gives way to open montainside.
-Monte Cristallo looms above you, and in front the vista opens up of a chain of mountains.
+Woodland gives way to open mountainside.
+Monte Cristallo looms above you, and in front, the vista opens up of a chain of mountains.

 The cycleway brings you to a junction with the SR48 as it descends from the Passo Tre Croce.
 On the other side of the road is the old train station — now used as the coach/bus station.

 If you want to visit the centre of Cortina, you have to contend with Cortina's one-way system.
 My suggestion would be to turn right (onto the SR48) and then right again (the one-way system doesn't give you any other option).
 Follow the markings on the road for Belluno and Venezia, and then bear left.
 At the junction go left (signs for Belluno, Pocol and for the Falzarego and Giau passes).
 If you want to visit the centre of Cortina, then take the next left into the Piazza Pittori Fratelli Ghedina.
 The centre of Cortina is a zona traffico limitato, so it might be worth getting off your bike to be on the safe side.

 If you don't want to visit the centre of Cortina then continue where the cycleway resumes on the other side of the bus station.

 Cortina – Sottocastello di Cadore

 Coming out of Cortina there's a section of pista ciclabile through the woods that's a little gravelly.
 The pista ciclabile gets back into its stride at the Dogana Vecchia 8 kilometres on from Cortina.
 Dogana Vecchia means old customs house - this used to be the border between Italy and Austria.